hermesloom/ultimatecollaboration/content/index.md

 ## Better structure and filtering

-Maybe somehow inspired by [UDC](https://en.wikipedia.org/wiki/Universal_Decimal_Classification) or the [Encyclopédie](https://en.wikipedia.org/wiki/Encyclop%C3%A9die)?
-But it's always important to consider: Our eventual goal is to allow filtering by many quantitative and qualitative/semantic dimensions and not just one, such as
+Maybe somehow inspired by [UDC](https://en.wikipedia.org/wiki/Universal_Decimal_Classification) or the structure of the [Encyclopédie](https://en.wikipedia.org/wiki/Encyclop%C3%A9die)?
+But it's always important to consider: Our eventual goal is to allow filtering by many quantitative and qualitative/semantic dimensions and not just one, depending on a user's desires, such as

 - type of link (e.g. community, event, concept, platform, educational resource)
 - purpose and mission, i.e. what is being strived for?